 Where do sprains and strains usually occur?

 The ankle is one of the most common joints that is sprained.
-Usually, the mechanism of injury is a rapid "rolling" or "twisting" of the ankle and turning it inward so that the sole of the foot starts to point upward (supination).
+Usually, the mechanism of injury is a rapid "rolling" or "twisting" of the ankle and turning it inward (inversion) so that the sole of the foot starts to point upward (supination).
 This causes stretching and damage to the ligaments on the outside or lateral part of the ankle that hold the joint stable.

 Knee sprains are common football injuries and often make headlines because of their potential for ending professional athletes' playing careers.
 There are four ligaments of the knee that allow it to act as a hinge joint, flexing (bending) or extending (straightening).
 The medial and lateral collateral ligaments and the anterior and posterior cruciate ligaments keep the knee in alignment and are assisted by the quadriceps and hamstring muscles.
 As an example of characterization of an injury, when a player completely tears the anterior cruciate ligament (ACL) in the knee, it is described as a grade 3 injury of that cruciate ligament.

 Neck injuries are common, for example, after a car accident.
 While whiplash is a nonmedical term, it accurately describes the head and neck movement when violently flexed forward and backward as the car abruptly stops.
 While the rest of the body is held in place with a seat belt and/or air bag, the head is like a bobble head and can continue moving.
-Both muscles and ligaments hold the neck bones (cervical vertebrae) in place and the stresses placed on those structures can cause pain and damage.
-Sometimes, the vertebrae are not damaged but the ligaments that support and stabilize the bones are torn, causing significant pain and swelling.
+Both muscles and ligaments hold the neck bones (cervical vertebrae) in place, and the stresses placed on those structures can cause pain and damage.
+Sometimes, the vertebrae are not damaged, but the ligaments that support and stabilize the bones are torn, causing significant pain and swelling.
 On occasion, these injuries can cause the neck to become unstable and put the spinal cord at risk for injury.

 Muscles strains may involve any body area that is required to perform work.
 Lower back pain and spasm is a common result of repetitive lifting injuries, but it only takes one twist or turn at the wrong time or in the wrong position to cause muscle fibers in the back to tear and go into spasm.
 Low back strain is the most common work-related injury.

-Chest wall muscles can be pulled because of activities as aggressive as lifting or as seemingly harmless as sneezing or coughing.
+Chest wall muscles can be pulled or strained because of activities as aggressive as lifting or as seemingly harmless as sneezing or coughing.
 Strains of the large muscles on the outside of the chest (pectoralis muscles) or the muscles between the ribs (intercostal muscles) can cause significant pain and can mimic the pain of a broken rib.